 Introduced to the joys of music performance on the piano as a middle schooler, Paul started his jazz career on the alto saxophone in high school.
 While his love of jazz grew in his adult years, he did not keep up the saxophone.
-But he reconnected with the woodwind family when he discovered a flute under the bed -- briefly played by his wife as a child -- and decided to try it out.
+But he reconnected with the woodwind family when he discovered his wife's old flute and decided to try it out.
 Before too long he came to love the voice of his new instrument.

-Paul moved to the Bay Area with his family in 2018, and had the great fortune of connecting to the vibrant East Bay jazz community.
-The Walnut Creek Jazz Band has provided him with a comfortable and encouraging venue for expression, growth, and enormous fun.
+Paul moved to the Bay Area with his family in 2018, and had the great fortune of connecting with the vibrant East Bay jazz community.
+The Walnut Creek Jazz Band provides him with a first-class venue for musical expression, growth, and collaboration.